aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-05/lesson-01/index.md

 ## References and more information

-I have been talking about the transforamtion **matrix**.
+I have been talking about the transformation **matrix**.
 What is that?
 Are you expected to choose between a red or blue pill?
 Is reality just a simulation?
 Maybe, but none of this has to do with the movie.

 <iframe src="https://openprocessing.org/sketch/408631/embed/?plusEmbedHash=YzBmMDUzYTJhYWViYzJhOGQ4ZTdmMTY4NTE5ODYwYjU5YWQwNWM4MWEwMjg3MWQyZTc4ZmNmMTI3YzliMDhjNDhmZDY1MzI2M2MxYzdmMjE0NGUwYTYyYzE2MWE3MzJlOTliNGIwMmZlYzI3ZGQzZTdmZmUwNDY1YjU1NThkNWFPTzlJa1pENS9MZ3o5QThxNFExSEtySE5RVkJ1N1k5K1NtUGV2Wm9FZUtrWDFvT3pRTHJzYndyQlRUZG4xOXFMMHNwaXdmdXp1Y3ppb1hLbTJjNnNOQT09&plusEmbedTitle=true" width="100%" height="400"></iframe>

 You can learn more about transformation matrices on [Wikipedia](https://en.wikipedia.org/wiki/Transformation_matrix).

 Does everything on that page look completely alien to you?
 If so, you can keep on living in the simulation and just ignore all of the technical details.
 For our purposes this level of understanding that we covered on this page is enough.
 You do not have to necessarily know all the technical details.
-That is why we have computers. they can do all the complex technical stuff and we can make focus on making something interesting with them.
+That is why we have computers.
+They can do all the complex technical stuff and we can focus on making something interesting with them.